 I accept that I may have already burned a bunch of readers by promoting the book in the original format so much already.
 You only get one chance to make a first impression, after all.
 I can’t do anything to change the past.
 But I do have the ability to change my approach and correct my previous mindset now, so I don’t have to stay inside the shadow of old mistakes.

 I’ve overshared, overgiven, and overextended myself in various ways over the years.
-From a very messy and traumatizing church dynamic, to trying to help an elderly widow for two years who ultimately refused to let go or process her hoarding disorder, to at least one other very personal situation involving a pen pal relationship which blossomed into a possible emotional connection that went completely sideways two years ago which I won’t talk about in detail publicly.
+From a very messy and traumatizing church dynamic, to trying to help an elderly widow for two years who ultimately refused to let go or process her hoarding disorder, to at least one other very personal situation involving a complicated pen pal relationship which blossomed into a possible emotional connection and then went completely sideways two years ago (which I won’t talk about in any further detail publicly out of respect for her).

 Every situation, every iteration was the same life lesson from a slightly different perspective.